 Not on any official tour of London’s best known cemetery is the grave of Dicken’s long-suffering wife.
 I’m all about empowering women in history and poor Catherine, who was buried here in 1879.

-Perhaps because she now resembled his mother more than the virginal young ladies he seemed to take a shine to – the aforementioned, Mary, for example – he lost interest and seperated from her in a way that was deeply humilitating, whilst he could court a relationship with the young actress Nellie Ternan.
+Perhaps because she now resembled his mother more than the virginal young ladies he seemed to take a shine to – the aforementioned, Mary, for example – he lost interest and separated from her in a way that was deeply humiliating, whilst he could court a relationship with the young actress Nellie Ternan.

 5. William Hone – Abney Park Cemetery, N16 0LH